Diploma mill: Netherlands

 In the Netherlands it is illegal for non-accredited, non-recognized institutes to bestow any legally protected academic title.
-The NVAO is the only agency allowed to accredit courses.
+The Accreditation Organisation of the Netherlands and Flanders (NVAO) is the only agency allowed to accredit courses.
 Since the implementation of the Bologna process, Dutch universities have started to bestow the English titles MSc and PhD instead of their Dutch equivalents.
 These English versions of the title are not protected under Dutch law.
 A diploma mill may thus bestow someone with a PhD title without violating Dutch law, but the recipient will not be allowed to use the protected titles "doctor" or "dr."

 Partnerships with foreign educational institutions are possible.
-This is called the "U-bocht construction".
+This is called the "U-bocht (U-turn) construction".
 In this case, the curricula are neither accredited by NVAO nor recognized by the Dutch Department of Education.
 Graduates receive a foreign diploma issued by the educational institution which has a partnership with a Dutch educational institution.
 The status of such a diploma depends upon the laws and accreditation system of the country where the diploma is granted.

 Diplomas from accredited universities are accepted in the Netherlands since the Bologna protocol.
-Diploma's from non EU institutions must be screened and validated first before they are accepted for appointments requiring a validated starting level (e.g. entering a health profession).
+Diplomas from non EU institutions must be screened and validated first before they are accepted for appointments requiring a validated starting level (e.g. entering a health profession).